waywardphilosopher/lookingforwisdom/content/posts/epicurus.md

 +++
 categories = ["Philosopher Files"] date = 2021-12-02T10:00:00Z
-description = ""
 draft = false
 image = "/images/epicurus.jpg"
 slug = "epicurus"
-summary = "The trouble with pleasure, according to the philosopher Epicurus, is that we're not very good at it." tags = ["Philosopher Files"] title = "Getting Smart About Pleasure: The Philosophy of Epicurus"
+description = "The trouble with pleasure, according to the philosopher Epicurus, is that we're not very good at it." tags = ["Philosopher Files"] title = "Getting Smart About Pleasure: The Philosophy of Epicurus"